asi309/social-app-frontend/README.md

 # Social App Frontend

-## A mockup short messaging social app like twitter as a full-stack project using MERN Stack
+## A mockup short messaging social app as a full-stack project using MERN Stack